keeganjk/rice/README.md

 * File manager: `ranger` (TUI), `pcmanfm` (GUI)
 * `ibus`: For enabling additional keyboard layouts

-> <sup>1</sup> The items in **italicized bold** should be downloaded and compiled as source in order to get the customized versions.
+> <sup>1</sup> The items in **bold** should be downloaded and compiled as source in order to get the customized versions.
 The others use the default versions and/or a configuration file unrelated to the source code itself.

 ### Fonts
 * GNU Unifont (text) [bitmap]